anyiheng119/anyiheng119.github.io/_pages/teaching.md

 "I just wanted to tell you that I’m thankful for you.
 You go above and beyond to help us all with not only class assignments but practicum projects and so much more.
 Your patience and kindness is remarkable.
 You are truly one of the smartest people I know and I’m grateful to have you as my TA."

-*Khushi Arya, MSBA 23’, Incoming Supply Planning Analyst @ Ralph Lauren*
+*Khushi Arya, MSBA 23', Strategy and Supply Planning Analyst @ Ralph Lauren*

 ---